 - Add a generous tablespoon of the peach mixture (draining off any syrup from the fruit first.)
 Add a few blackberries and a tablespoon of the brown sugar almond mixture for the top.

-- Place on the middle rack of the preheated oven, and bake until lightly brown around the edges and set in the middle, about 35-40 minutes.
+- Bake on the middle rack of the preheated oven until lightly brown around the edges and set in the middle, about 35-40 minutes.